Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/01-hub/README.md

 ## Expected results

-After executing these steps you'll have the hub resource group (`rg-lzaaca-hub-dev-reg`, by default) populated with a regional virtual network, Azure Bastion, and jump box virtual machines.
+After executing these steps you'll have the hub resource group (`rg-lzaaca-hub-dev-reg`, by default) populated with a regional virtual network, Azure Bastion, and Azure Firewall.
 Based on how you [configured the naming and deployment parameters](../../README.md#steps), your result may be slightly different.
 No spokes will have been created yet.

 ![A picture of the components in the hub resource group.](./media/hub.png)